allyyblack/startup/README.md

  ## WebSocket deliverable

-For this deliverable I used webSocket to update the votes on the frontend in realtime.
+For this deliverable I used webSocket to update the user info on the frontend in realtime.

  Backend listens for WebSocket connection
  Frontend makes WebSocket connection